-Food safety assessment
+Annual food safety assessment

-Is an assessment under section 19HA(1) of the Food Act 1984 of all class 1 food premises and class 2 food premises with a standard food safety program to determine whether the food safety requirements applying to the premises have been complied with and in the case of a class 2 premises using a standard food safety program, whether the food safety program complies with section 19DC(2) of the Food Act 1984.
-The class of food premises is published by the Secretary in the Government Gazette under section 19C of the Food Act 1984.
-Only premises that require a food safety assessment should be assessed (i.e., the numerator and denominator need to match), and as such temporary food premises should be excluded from the calculation of FS2 - Food Safety Assessments.
+Is an assessment, under section 19HA(1) of the Food Act 1984 of all class 1 food premises and class 2 food premises (with a standard food safety program), conducted within the reporting period to determine whether the food safety requirements applying to the premises have been complied with and in the case of a class 2 premises using a standard food safety program, whether the food safety program complies with section 19DC(2) of the Food Act 1984.
+As an annual calculation, only one assessment should be counted per premise.